USRA-STI/gdt-fermi/docs/missions/fermi/gbm/tte.rst

 .. image:: tte_figs/ttefig3.png

+See :external:ref:`Plotting Lightcurves<plot-lightcurve>` and
-See :ref:`Plotting Lightcurves` and :ref:`Plotting Count Spectra` for more on how to modify these plots.
+:external:ref:`Plotting Count Spectra<plot-spectrum>` for more on how to modify these plots.

 Finally, we can write out a new fully-qualified GBM TTE FITS file after some reduction tasks.
 For example, we can write out our time-sliced data object:

     >>> time_sliced_tte.write('./', filename='my_first_custom_tte.fit')

-For more details about working with TTE data, see :ref:`Photon List and Time-Tagged Event Files`.
+For more details about working with TTE data, see :external:ref:`Photon List and Time-Tagged Event Files<core-tte>`.

 Reference/API